Manti Teʻo: Catfishing incident

 Teʻo told many media outlets that both his grandmother and his girlfriend had died on September 12, 2012.
-Teʻo said that his girlfriend, Stanford University student Lennay Kekua, had been injured in a car accident, and was discovered during her treatment to have leukemia.
+Teʻo said that his girlfriend, Stanford University student Lennay Kekua, had been injured in a car accident and was discovered during her treatment to have leukemia.
 Teʻo did not miss any football games for Notre Dame, saying that he had promised Kekua he would play even if something had happened to her.
 Many sports media outlets reported on these tragedies during Teʻo's strong 2012 season and emergence as a Heisman Trophy candidate.

 After receiving an anonymous email tip in January 2013, reporters Timothy Burke and Jack Dickey of the sports blog Deadspin conducted an investigation into Kekua's identity.
-On January 16, they published an article alleging Kekua did not exist and pointed to a man named Ronaiah "Naya" Tuiasosopo (/roʊ-ˈnaɪə ˌtuːjɑːsoʊ-ˈsoʊpoʊ/ roh-NY-ə-_-TOO-yah-soh-SOH-poh) as involved in the hoax of a relationship with Teʻo.
+On January 16, they published an article alleging Kekua did not exist and pointed to a trans woman named Ronaiah "Naya" Tuiasosopo (/roʊ-ˈnaɪə ˌtuːjɑːsoʊ-ˈsoʊpoʊ/ roh-NY-ə-_-TOO-yah-soh-SOH-poh) as involved in the hoax of a relationship with Teʻo.
 Tuiasosopo has been described as a family friend or acquaintance of Teʻo.
 Pictures of Kekua that had been published in the media were actually of a former high school classmate of Tuiasosopo.

 On the same day the Deadspin article was published, Notre Dame issued a statement that "Manti had been the victim of what appears to be a hoax in which someone using the fictitious name Lennay Kekua apparently ingratiated herself with Manti and then conspired with others to lead him to believe she had tragically died of leukemia."
 In a press conference, Notre Dame athletic director Jack Swarbrick confirmed the university had hired private investigators to uncover the source of the hoax, and he clarified that Teʻo's relationship with Kekua was "exclusively an online relationship".
 This conflicted with previous accounts from Teʻo and his family that the couple had first met after a football game.
 Swarbrick then visited Teʻo in Hawaii.
 Swarbrick said Teʻo informed Notre Dame of the hoax on December 26, 2012, after receiving a phone call on December 6 from the woman he knew as Kekua, claiming she was still alive.
 However, Teʻo mentioned Kekua's death in at least four separate interviews in the days following the phone call.